phax/en16931-cii2ubl/README.md

 # News and noteworthy

+* v1.1.5 - work in progress
+    * Added possibility to enforce invoice creation
 * v1.1.4 - 2019-07-15
     * Updated to EN 16931 validation artefacts 1.2.3
 * v1.1.3 - 2019-05-15